Change the problem: 18XX token placement

 Maximum flow problems involve finding a flow from a source node to a sink node that obtains the maximum possible flow rate, in directed graphs where each edge has a maximum capacity.
 Consider each token as a flow source — that is, each token creates a demand that must be met — and each revenue centre as a pipe with some maximum capacity (the number of token spaces).
 Connect each token to only those revenue centres that preserve the token's connections.
 The maximum possible flow rate in this network is the sum of token flows — the total demand — and if such a flow is possible, then there is a valid allocation of tokens to revenue centres!

-Figure 7: The yellow tile with placed tokens, and two orientations of the green X2 tile, which numbered revenue centres.
+Consider the yellow tile with placed tokens, and the two orientations of the green X2

-Figure 8: Flow networks for the two orientations of the green X2 tile.
+The flow networks for these two orientations of the X2

 An overview of the algorithm